Thanks for visiting my website.

 “Orwell and the Appeal of Opium”, Rebel?
 Prophet?
 Relic?
 Perspectives on George Orwell Conference, University College London 24-25 May 2019

-*It is possible to read many of the papers at my Academia page.
+*It is possible to read most of my papers and formally published articles at my Academia page.

 FEEL WELCOME TO CONTACT ME!